marktennyson/flask-mailing/docs/getting-started.md

 -  reply_to : Reply-To recipients in the mail
 -  charset : charset defaults to utf-8
 -  subtype : subtype of the mail defaults to plain
+- add_recipient : a method to add additional recipients.
+- attach : a method to add additional attachments.

 ### ```utils.DefaultChecker``` class
 Default class for checking email from collected public resource.
 The class makes it possible to use redis to save data.